 Bookkeeping is an absolutely essential business activity.
 If you cannot afford an in-house or dedicated bookkeeper, then Bench is an excellent alternative.

 For a very affordable price, Bench will manage the absolutely necessary bookkeeping such as categorizing transactions and managing receipts.
-Tax service and payroll integration is available as an add-on, and will raise your monthly payment.
-However, Bench will not help with such tasks as invoicing, sending out 1099s, or paying sales tax, and there is no customization available.
+Tax service and payroll integration are available as add-ons, and will raise your monthly payment.
+However unlike Bookkeeper360, Bench will not help with tasks such as invoicing, sending out 1099s, or paying sales tax, and there is limited customization available.

 Whether Bench is a good choice for your business depends on what your business needs are.
 If you’re looking to save time and have your books done quickly and accurately, then Bench will get the job done.